 English text ENNorsk tekst NO

-The soundstage is 3-dimensional with full depth, and instruments appear like objects with physical size.
+In good acoustic surroundings, the soundstage becomes 3-dimensional with full depth, and instruments appear as real objects with physical size.

 Price and ordering